hierarchical-expressed-semantic-stack/semantic-stack/README.md

 # 🌐 The Semantic Web Stack
 “This work operationalizes and extends the original Semantic Web concepts proposed by Tim Berners-Lee, adapted for large-scale AI systems and modern web constraints.”
+This specification does not claim to define truth — only a deterministic starting point for meaning and provenance.
 ## Semantic First-Hop / Deterministic First-Hop Protocol
 ### (SFH / DFH Protocol Specification — Human Readable Version · Draft v3.0)